Skip to main content

 Version: Next

-TL;DR The Zed data model defines a new and easy way to manage, store, and process data utilizing an emerging concept called super-structured data.
+TL;DR The super data model defines a new and easy way to manage, store, and process data utilizing an emerging concept called super-structured data.
 The data model specification defines the high-level model that is realized in a family of interoperable serialization formats, providing a unified approach to row, columnar, and human-readable formats.
-Zed is a superset of both the dataframe/table model of relational systems and the semi-structured model that is used ubiquitously in development as JSON and by NOSQL data stores.
-The ZSON spec has a few examples.
+Together these represent a superset of both the dataframe/table model of relational systems and the semi-structured model that is used ubiquitously in development as JSON and by NoSQL data stores.
+The Super JSON spec has a few examples.

 1. Background